renovate-bot/khulnasoft-lab-_-xsoar-py/README.md

 Before merging any PRs, we need all contributors to sign a contributor license agreement.
 By signing a contributor license agreement, we ensure that the community is free to use your contributions.

 When you open a new pull request, a bot will evaluate whether you have signed the CLA.
 If required, the bot will comment on the pull request, including a link to accept the agreement.
-The CLA document is also available for review as a [PDF](https://github.com/demisto/content/blob/master/docs/cla.pdf).
+The CLA document is also available for review as a [PDF](https://github.com/khulnasoft-lab/content/blob/master/docs/cla.pdf).

-If the `license/cla` status check remains on *Pending*, even though all contributors have accepted the CLA, you can recheck the CLA status by visiting the following link (replace **[PRID]** with the ID of your PR): <https://cla-assistant.io/check/demisto/demisto-py?pullRequest=[PRID>] .
+If the `license/cla` status check remains on *Pending*, even though all contributors have accepted the CLA, you can recheck the CLA status by visiting the following link (replace **[PRID]** with the ID of your PR): <https://cla-assistant.io/check/khulnasoft-lab/xsoar-py?pullRequest=[PRID>] .

 ---

 ## Dev Environment Setup

-We will now setup a quick virtualenv in which we will install the `demisto-py` version you are currently working on.
+We will now setup a quick virtualenv in which we will install the `xsoar-py` version you are currently working on.
 This will be used as your testing environment, you do not need to update it again or re-run in any way.

 1. Make sure you have python3 installed.